gassenmj/gassenmj.github.io/hashcommand.md

 end;
 /
 ```
-Here is how I use it in SQL*Plus.
+Here is how I execute it in SQL*Plus.
 Unfortunately, when I recently tried to switch to SQLcl the script failed.

 ![alt text](https://raw.githubusercontent.com/gassenmj/gassenmj.github.io/master/img/sql.gif)